siberoloji/siberoloji.github.io/content/en/docs/osint/210-2024-10-17-scraping-using-python-and-beautifulsoup.md

-In this blog post, we will explore the use of **Python and BeautifulSoup for web scraping**, focusing on how these techniques can be applied for **OSINT**.
+In this article, we will explore the use of **Python and BeautifulSoup for web scraping**, focusing on how these techniques can be applied for **OSINT**.
 ## 1. What is Web Scraping?